 In order to coordinate the Salt Spring Island Water Protection Authority, the Salt Spring Island Local Trust Committee has been delegated the authority of Islands Trust Act Section 8(2)b from Trust Council.
 In 2013, Trust Council Bylaw No. 154 was adopted.
 The bylaw empowers the LTC to coordinate SSIWPA as a multi-agency collaborative approach to addressing watershed management.

-Formed in 2012, SSIWPA's mandate is to “…cooperate on the development and implementation of policies and initiatives for improved raw water quality, and coordinated management of quantity of Salt Spring Island water sources.”
-SSIWPA member agencies include: BC Ministry of Forests, Lands and Natural Resource Operations (FLNRO), Beddis Water Service Commission (CRD), Capital Regional District, Fernwood Water Local Service Commission (CRD), and North Salt Spring Waterworks District.
-Past member agencies, who provide select input and consultation services, include: BC Ministry of Health, Island Health, and BC Ministry of Environment.
+SSIWPA member agencies include: BC Ministry of Forests, Lands and Natural Resource Operations and Rural Development (FLNRO), BC Ministry of Environment and Climate Change Strategy, Ministry of Agriculture, Beddis Water Service Commission (CRD), Islands Trust Local Trust Committee, Capital Regional District, Fernwood-Highland Water Local Service Commission (CRD), First Nations, and North Salt Spring Waterworks District.
 Visit the Salt Spring Island Watershed Protection Authority website for more information including agendas, minutes and meeting schedules.

 November 2, 2017 - Watershed Management

 June 29, 2017 - Staff Report

 September 23, 2016 - Terms of Reference